For Humminghorse, the idea of consent and liberty are inseparable.

 By enabling states of “naked freedom,” this form of liberty work

-allows for better body literacy—reading brace, assessing physical
+allows for better body literacy—reading brace, monitoring arousal levels,

 Additionally, the Humminghorse approach to liberty